PerAda: Parameter-Efficient Federated Learning Personalization with Generalization Guarantees: Conclusion

 \section{Conclusion}

-We propose a pFL framework \name based on adapter and knowledge distillation.
-We provide convergence and generalization guarantees and show that \name reduces computation and communication costs and achieves higher personalized performance and generalization.
+We propose a pFL framework \name based on global/personalized adapter and knowledge distillation with convergence and generalization guarantees, and show that it reduces computation and communication costs and achieves higher personalized performance and generalization.

+\textbf{Acknowledgement.} The authors thank Zinan Lin, Wenxuan Bao, Liliang Ren, and anonymous reviewers for their valuable feedback and suggestions.
+This work is partially supported by the National Science Foundation under grant No. 1910100, No. 2046726, No. 2229876, the Alfred P. Sloan Fellowship, the Amazon research award, and the eBay research award.

 {

 }

 { \textbf{Appendix}}